mech/Learning-Notes/FrontEnd/JavaScript/React/Hooks.md

 # Hooks

+> Hardest things about hooks so far has been figuring out good patterns whilst tripping over bad ones.
+(Like dispatching inside a useEffect without passing an empty array as a second argument), infinite loops are not cool, people. - ‪@erik_hellman‬

 * [RFC: React Hooks](https://github.com/reactjs/rfcs/pull/68)
 * [Making setInterval Declarative with React Hooks](https://overreacted.io/making-setinterval-declarative-with-react-hooks/)
 * [Fullstack React: An Introduction to Hooks in React](https://www.fullstackreact.com/articles/an-introduction-to-hooks-in-react/)